-- 4.1 In order to develop locality plans and actions there has been ongoing engagement and communication with key stakeholders. - 4.2 Key to the delivery of locality plans are the Locality Planning Partnerships (LPP). - 4.3 LPP have clear terms of reference to ensure the communities voice is heard, and that all stakeholders are working together to plan for, resource and provide services, support and care in the local area, with a focus on tackling inequalities. - 4.4 Through whole system partnership working, co-production and co-design locality plans will articulate actions relevant to locality priorities with a clear, authentic and transformational approach aligned to quality planning, improvement and assurance. - 4.5 The ambition of the HSCP to work effectively and efficiently with communities to develop and deliver local services, is reflected within the Locality Plans.
+- 4.1 In order to develop locality plans and actions there has been ongoing engagement and communication with key stakeholders. - 4.2 Key to the delivery of locality plans is the Locality Planning Partnerships (LPP). - 4.3 LPP have clear terms of reference to ensure the communities voice is heard, and that all stakeholders are working together to plan for, resource and provide services, support and care in the local area, with a focus on tackling inequalities. - 4.4 Through whole system partnership working, co-production and co-design locality plans will articulate actions relevant to locality priorities with a clear, authentic and transformational approach aligned to quality planning, improvement and assurance. - 4.5 The ambition of the HSCP to work effectively and efficiently with communities to develop and deliver local services, is reflected within the Locality Plans.
 The structure has been endorsed by the Integrated Joint Board and the Community Planning Partnership (CPP).
-This reflects a move to adopt a broader partnership approach to health and social care, integrating the wider services and organisations who ultimately provide support to our local communities. - 4.6 The Senior Managers within the HSCP who have responsibility for the development and implementation of the actions within the Locality Plans, are working closely with colleagues within South Ayrshire Council's CPP team to ensure both HSCP and CPP structures are appraised of the progress of the Locality Plans. - 4.7 The Senior Managers propose that all six Plans are brought to SPAG in June 2024, and that an annual update delivered to SPAG on an annual basis from then. - 4.8 Similarly, the Plans and updates will be presented to the CPP Board within same timescales. - 4.9 The Locality Planning Partnerships will also consider their contribution to the delivery of the Plans on a month-to-month basis. - 4.10 Updates by exception will be shared with both the SPAG and CPP.
+This reflects a move to adopt a broader partnership approach to health and social care, integrating the wider services and organisations who ultimately provide support to our local communities. - 4.6 The Senior Managers within the HSCP who have responsibility for the development and implementation of the actions within the Locality Plans, are working closely with colleagues within South Ayrshire Council's CPP team to ensure both HSCP and CPP structures are appraised of the progress of the Locality Plans.

+- 4.7 Attached to this paper are draft Locality Plans.
+It is envisaged that the Plans will be presented at the Integrated Joint Board in September 2024 for formal approval. - 4.8 Once Plans are approved, an annual update will be delivered to SPAG. - 4.9 The Plans and updates will be presented to the CPP Board within same timescales. - 4.10 To highlight progress of the Plans and the actions within there will be a measurement plan.
+Appendix 1 provides an example of a measurement plan for Girvan/South Carrick - 4.11 The Locality Planning Partnerships will also consider their contribution to the delivery of the Plans on a month-to-month basis. - 4.12 Updates by exception will be shared with both the SPAG and CPP.